-SPH MC 705: Safer Sex in the City: from science to policy
+SPH MC 705: Safer Sex in the City: from Science to Policy

 SPH MC 725: Women, Children and Adolescents: A Public Health Approach

-SPH MC 730: Leading to face challenges and achieve results in public health
+SPH MC 730: Leading to Face Challenges and Achieve Results in Public Health

-SPH MC 759: Perinatal Epidemiology
+SPH MC 759: Perinatal and Child Health Epidemiology

-Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data issues for this population.
+Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data for this population.
 The course will examine the effect of social conditions, perinatal exposures and programmatic strategies for maternal and infant health.
 Participants will review various sources of perinatal epidemiologic data, and will address classification issues and challenges in assessing pregnancy exposures and outcomes related to these data sources.
-The final course project will require a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.
+The final course project entails a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.